NUS-HPC-AI-Lab/LARS-ImageNet-PyTorch/README.md

 ## Example Scripts

-Example scripts for training with 8 GPU and 1024 batch size on ImageNet-1k are provided.
+Example scripts for training with 8 GPUs and 1024 batch size on ImageNet-1k are provided.

 ```
 $ mpirun -np 8 \